DraTeots/edpm/spec_edpm.md

 When running `edpm env save`, EDPM merges the generated content with those input files (if present) and writes the results to the specified output files.

 **If any “_out” variable is empty or missing, EDPM does not save** that specific file (and may display a warning).
 If any “_in” variable is empty, EDPM simply **doesn’t** do the merging logic and either writes a brand-new file (if `_out` is set) or prints a warning.

+**Out files default location:**

+1. wherever `xx_out` is in configs
+2. otherwise where --top-dir is pointing to
+3. otherwise current working directory

 ---